 The Company defines career development policy by which the Company further supports employees in all careers to be continuously developed in their qualifications, knowledge and abilities.
 Particularly, competency approach has been applied to categorize required business capabilities to Generic competency, Managerial Competency and Functional Competency for analyzing, planning, and leading to individual competency development with diversified development tools for all executives and all employee levels.
-Thus, our employees might be developed to create their high potential specified by both corporate and Line of business (LOB) levels to support sustainable growth and prepare for business expansion throughout SAMART.
+Thus, our employees might be developed to create their high potential specified by both corporate and Line of business (LOB) levels to prepare for business expansion.

-• Employee Training & Development Policy
+Employee Training & Development Policy